alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 Whenever I bring it up, he says: "I like hx-boost."

 I think Carson's perspective is that `hx-boost` is too important to the htmx funnel to explicitly disavow.
+Curious beginners slap `hx-boost` onto their links and see an instant "smoothness" upgrade.
-I don't know if I event disagree with that, and either way, I would never advocate for it to be removed, because backwards compatibility is more important.
+I don't know if I even disagree with that—it certainly is an easy way to get started, and maybe that's more important.
+In any case, I would never advocate for it to be removed, because backwards compatibility is more important.

+For what it's worth, my opposition to hx-boost stems from my own experience as a beginner. hx-boost broke the back button in a way I didn't understand, and removing it fixed my problem.
+This was my a-ha moment about "hard" links, and multi-page architectures in general: the ephemeral scripting environment reduces the surface area for complexity.

-But I'm writing this because people always ask me for help with `hx-boost` problems, and the only way to fully resolve those is to stop using it.
+But I'm writing this because people frequently ask for help with `hx-boost` problems, and they deserve a fully-realized explanation for why I feel that the only way to properly resolve those problems is to stop using it.

 ## Is there ever a time I should use hx-boost?